thi-ng/umbrella/packages/sexpr/README.md

 $eval(`(defn madd (a b c) (+ (* a b) c)) (print (madd 3 5 (* 5 2)))`);
 // 25

+// pre-define function via environment, then use in DSL
 $eval(`(print (join " | " (+ 1 2) (* 3 4) (- 5 6) (/ 7 8)))`, {
     join: (sep: string, ...xs: any[]) => xs.join(sep), });